Questions We Ask

 Sometimes it can be uncomfortable to answer personal questions.
 Your information is always confidential, is protected by law, and is only used to provide better care.
 We put your confidential answers into your medical record and you are welcome to change your answers at any time – just let us know!

-If you do not know how to answer a questions, please ask a staff member for help.
+If you do not know how to answer a question, please ask a staff member for help.
 You are also welcome to discuss these questions with your doctor or nurse.